-- a) If during the performance of Programmes Q, 1, 2 or 3 the height of the cloud base is between the height of 1050 m and 800 m above aerodrome level, the International Jury may allow flights to be made in two parts, the competitor being allowed to regain height without penalty to commence the second part. - b) In the case of Programmes Q, 2 and 3 the International Jury will decide where the break is to occur; in the case of Programme 1, the competitor will indicate on the copies of his or her sequence (see 1.2.3.7.) by means of a red line the point at which the programme will be broken in the event of this being permitted.
-When an interruption occurs along the y axis, the competitor must resume his or her flight in the same direction of flight. - c) If the cloud base subsequently rises to 1050 m pilots may no longer interrupt their flights without penalty; with due warning, i.e. at least 10 minutes in advance, pilots will be advised by the Contest Director (or his staff), following advice to him from the International Jury, when they are to fly without interruption.
+- a) If during the performance of any of the programmes the height of the cloud base is between the height of 1150 m and 800 m above aerodrome level, the International Jury may allow flights to be made in two parts, the competitor being allowed to regain height without penalty to commence the second part. - b) In the case of Programmes Q, 2, 3, and 4 the International Jury will decide where the break is to occur; in the case of Programme 1, the competitor will indicate on the copies of his or her sequence (see 1.2.3.7) by means of a red line the point at which the programme will be broken in the event of this being permitted.
+When an interruption occurs along the y axis, the competitor must resume his or her flight in the same direction of flight. - c) If the cloud base subsequently rises to 1150 metres pilots may no longer interrupt their flights without penalty; with due warning, i.e. at least 10 minutes in advance, pilots will be advised by the Contest Director (or his staff), following advice to him from the International Jury, when they are to fly without interruption.